 Father Scannell’s assistant during this time was a young Irish priest, Father Cornelius Herlihy OMI who had come to Canada a few years earlier, and had been teaching novices at Holy Rosary Scholasticate, Orleans, Ont.
 In 1945 Father Herlihy became pastor and continued in that capacity until 1959.
 His charming personality soon endeared him to all of his parishioners.
 But he was soon faced with a new challenge.

 By 1950 it had become apparent that the little church at the corner of Main and Lees could no longer accommodate the growing congregation.
 Standing room had become the lot of any latecomers at Sunday mass.
 On special occasions, such as midnight mass at Christmas, a second service would have to be held in the basement of the church.
-A move to a larger church became an urgent priority, and a parcel of land adjoining St. Patrick’s College was obtained from the Oblate Order.
+A move to a larger church became an urgent priority, and a parcel of land adjoining St. Patrick’s College was obtained from the Oblate Community.
 This would be used as the site for a new and larger church.
 On November 17, 1952, the first sod was turned.
 The cornerstone was laid on May 18, 1953, and was blessed by Bishop Lajeunesse OMI, Vicar Apostolic of Keewatin.
 Later that year, the first mass in the new church was celebrated at midnight on Christmas Eve, and a few weeks later, the 24th anniversary of the founding of the parish, the new church was blessed by Archbishop Lemieux, O.P.

-The stained-glass window over the main alter was donated by the Doran family, and was designed and made by Theo Lubbers, a Dutch artist living in Montreal.
+The stained-glass window over the main altar was donated by the Doran family, and was designed and made by Theo Lubbers, a Dutch artist living in Montreal.
 He also designed the side windows depicting the Way of the Cross.

 Canadian Martyrs was Father Herlihy’s first parish and he was the key priest in the development of the parish in its young, vibrant years.